Saudi Arabia – المملكة العربية السعودية

 NEOM will operate as an independent economic zone with own laws, taxes and regulations.

-The world will soon realise NEOM’s unique culture that exceeds all expectations.
+The world will soon realize NEOM’s unique culture that exceeds all expectations.

 A destination where smart technology makes new discoveries effortlessly accessible.
 NEOM’s sensitive development of the area with its pristine reefs and abundant marine life is enchanting.
 The region’s rich and welcoming cultural history combined with a cooler climate, spectacular desert and beautiful mountain ranges will draw tourists from all corners of the globe.